Rules And Usage Of The Present Perfect Tense With Examples

 Cook – cooked – cooked

 The irregular verbs, on the other hand, are the ones that can give you a hard time.
-This is because you need to remember three different forms of these verbs.
+This is because their past participle forms differ from the past simple and must be memorized.

 For example: